anushabc/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/getting-started.md

 ## **Getting Started**

-1. Navigate to https://portal.azure.com/  and login to Azure  with the below Azure Username and Password
+1. Open the Azure Portal from the Desktop and login to Azure with the below Azure Username and Password

    * **Azure Usename/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>